 Full professors in the Regular Faculty Series must demonstrate “excellence” in scholarly activity.
 The criteria for “excellence” may vary, depending on the type of scholarship submitted.
 However, the criteria for “excellence” in all domains will necessarily include: important goals; appropriate methods; a demonstrable connection to existing knowledge or contemporary work undertaken by others; significant impact or results; and dissemination to peers.

-For additional information on the types of scholarship that may be considered during promotion or tenure reviews, see the School of Medicine Promotion Criteria Matrix (Appendix 1) and the Guide to Building a Dossier for Promotion and TenureRecognizing the Scholarship of Education, Application and Integration.
+For additional information on the types of scholarship that may be considered during promotion or tenure reviews, see the School of Medicine Promotion Criteria Matrix (Appendix 1), the Guide to Building a Dossier for Promotion and Tenure, and the guide, Recognizing the Scholarship of Education, Application and Integration.

 2. The Associate Professor and Professor of Clinical Practice Series